How to Clone Using HTTPS in Git?

 Discovering HTTPS

-Let’s start by explaining what the famous HTTPS means, we’ll need it later.
+Let’s start by explaining what the famous HTTPS means; we’ll need it later.
 In short, it is the encrypted version of the HTTP period.
-But then what is HTTP?
+But then, what is HTTP?
 It is a protocol that works in client-server communication, thanks to which the Internet exists as we know it.
-HTTP supports different types of requests, depending on what we want to send, e.g. a specific resource or a completed form.
-What distinguishes these two protocols is the letter S, meaning Secure.
-Despite such a small difference in name, the difference in operation is huge because HTTPS is an encrypted connection!
-The TLS protocol is responsible for it, which first performs key exchange to verify the security of the connection, and only then the HTTP request is made.
+HTTP supports different types of requests, depending on what we want to send, e.g., a specific resource or a completed form.

-Leaving security aside for a moment (I am surprised myself to say that), it is also worth taking a look at another reason for the popularity of HTTPS, namely Google algorithms.
+Leaving security aside for a moment (I am surprised myself to say that), it is also worth taking a look at another reason for the popularity of HTTPS, namely, Google algorithms.
 The positioning of the content is influenced by many factors, but one of them is the use of the encrypted version of the protocol.
-According to Google, this has a significant impact and it will certainly increase in the future, so it’s worth learning about and using this protocol.
+According to Google, this has a significant impact, and it will certainly increase in the future, so it’s worth learning about and using this protocol.

-Git clone with HTTPS from remote repository
+Git clone with HTTPS from a remote repository

 git clone <REPOSITORY_ADDRESS>